Entitlement Management System for SaaS (2026 Guide)

 Many software vendors package plans differently for self-serve customers, enterprise buyers, and resellers.
 Entitlements reflect those packaging rules inside the product.

-They can also support external entitlements, such as agency seats, reseller access, or shared environments with partner organizations.
+They can also support external entitlements, such as agency seats, reseller access, or shared environments with other business partners.

 An entitlement management platform connects plans, limits, and subscription state directly to product behavior without embedding pricing rules in controllers.